kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 ```bash
 $ kubectl -n $NAMESPACE get deploy virt-controller -o yaml
 ```

 4. Obtain the details of the `virt-controller` deployment to check for status conditions such as crashing pods or failure to pull images:
 ```bash
 $ kubectl -n $NAMESPACE describe deploy virt-controller
 ```

-4. Obtain the details of the `virt-controller` pods:
+5. Obtain the details of the `virt-controller` pods:
 ```bash
 $ get pods -n $NAMESPACE | grep virt-controller
 ```

-5. Inspect the logs for each `virt-controller`:
+6. Check the logs of the `virt-controller` pods for error messages:
 ```bash
 $ kubectl logs -n $NAMESPACE <virt-controller>
 ```

-6. Check the nodes for problems, suchs as a `NotReady` state:
+7. Check the nodes for problems, suchs as a `NotReady` state:
 ```bash
 $ kubectl get nodes
 ```